B A S I A D E S i G N

 Objective: Achieve full alignment between the design vision and the client’s expectations and lay a solid foundation for detailed technical documentation.

-Completion of the Design Development phase marks the transition from creative design to technical implementation.
+Design Development phase marks the transition from creative design to technical implementation.
 Final approval of the concept by the client and obtaining the required permits/approvals from authorities are prerequisites for beginning work on full execution documentation (Technical Documentation).

 3. Technical Documentation